How to set up in Blazor application

-The following article guides you how to use the Blazor Web Report Designer in a Blazor web application.
+The following article will guide you on how to use the Blazor Wrapper for Web Report Designer in a Blazor web application.

 Prerequisites